 Birds are the animals that many people want to have as a pet.
 Birds in the natural habitat look amazing to watch.
 Many take it as a hobby to watch birds in the wild and they are known as birders or bird watchers.

-At present roughly there are more than 10,000 species of birds in the nature.
-To remember most of their names it is almost impossible.
-And identify them in the woods you will need to know distinguish characters of that bird.
-Remembering all the features of a bird like feather color, design, tail, plumage is difficult.
+At present roughly there are more than 10,000 species of birds in nature.
+To remember most of their names is almost impossible.
+And identify them in the woods you will need to know and distinguish the characters of that bird.
+Remembering all the features of a bird, like feather color, design, tail, plumage is difficult.
 So, a bird identification app can do the magic by helping you identify birds that you have seen for the first time.

 Best Bird Identification Apps by Picture